AL West champion Athletics finally get their playoff series

 Right-hander Lucas Gioloto (4-3), who pitched a no-hitter against the Pirates on Aug.
 25, takes the mound for Chicago.

+“It’s time to go to work,” Gioloto said of his playoff debut.
+“This is what we’re playing for.
+Now that we’re here, it’s a brand new season.
+Everything that we did up to this point doesn’t matter any more.”

-Here are some things to watch for in the best-of-three round at the Coliseum:
+Here are some things to watch for in noon local time games this best-of-three round at the Coliseum, with A’s manager Bob Melvin saying “I don’t like it” regarding the early schedule:

 ABREU’S BIG BAT

-Jose Abreu hit 19 homers — second in baseball — and led baseball with 60 RBIs while playing in all 60 games.
+José Abreu hit 19 homers — second in baseball — and topped the majors with 60 RBIs while playing in all 60 games and batting .317.
+Yes, he averaged an RBI per game.

+Chicago lost seven of eight ending the regular season, two on walkoffs.

 Matt Olson led the A’s with 14 homers.